Are you looking for alternative living solutions?

 Housing is a necessity but for some it can be a luxury.
-It isn’t always affordable so I thought I’d lend a hand and write about various cheap housing alternatives available out there.
+It isn’t always affordable so I thought I’d lend a hand and write about various cheap alternative living solutions ideas, so you never have to worry about having a roof over your head.

-Whether you’re renting or looking to buy, this list of inexpensive housing alternatives should give you an idea of all the other options other than traditional housing.
+Whether you’re renting or looking to buy, this list of cheap housing alternatives should give you an idea of all the other options other than traditional housing.

 Stick around, pull up a chair and have a look at all of the cheap housing alternatives available to you.